 This is a loss, and grief is an understandable reaction.
 You may need a little break to work through your feelings before you’re ready to move forward again with the adoption process.
 Keep in mind that you and your partner might not grieve in the same way or for the same amount of time, so you may need to give each other some additional time and space.

 If at all possible, try to get answers from the expectant mother about why she changed her mind.
 Legally she is not required to give you an explanation, but any information you are able to get will help you better understand her decision and provide some closure to cope with the loss.

 Lean on your partner and/or your family for support.

 Being open about your feelings will allow you all to move forward in a healthy way.
-You may even consider eventually telling the next birthmother you meet about your experience to help establish a degree of openness and trustworthiness in your relationship.
+You may even consider eventually telling the next expectant mother you meet about your experience to help establish a degree of openness and trustworthiness in your relationship.

 Join a support group.